w314/notes/javaNotes/javaAdvanced.md

 - `.hasNext()` - returns true if the iteration has more elements
 - `.next()` - returns the next element in the iteration.
 - `.remove()` - removes element from underlying collection (can only be called on modifiable Collections!)
-- you cannot modify using Collection methods during iteration!
+- you cannot modify elements using Collection methods during iteration!

 ### List Iterator